Nandhini31/express-handlebars/README.md

 I had to decide on file system packages, markdown parser that is compatible with Handlebars.

-I followed a TDD approach  Red-Green-Refactor.
+I followed a Test Driven Development approach to help me write testable and modular code.
+Red-Green-Refactor.
 I started implementing tests for status 200 , status 404 and then started testing and  building different routes.
 The challenge was to compare the html returned by the template engine and the one that is actually rendered on the screen.

 Code Structure